 Egad!
 I thought, what does she think she’s doing?
 And then she smiled and asked me, “Would you mind getting my back?”
-At which point, she held out a pouf that was manufactured and vigorously used since roughly The Dawn of Time.
+At which point, she held out a pouf that was manufactured during roughly The Dawn of Time and vigorously used ever since.

-Here is where I calmly said, “I’m sorry, but I’m really just not comfortable with that.” and left to go for my laps.
-Of course.
-Because that’s what an adult would do who did not wish to do the thing requested of them.
-Because it is their prerogative to say no.
+Here is where I calmly said, “I’m sorry, but I’m really just not comfortable with that,” and left to go for my laps.
+Because that’s what an adult would do who did not wish to do the thing requested.
+Because it is my prerogative to say no.

-Except I didn’t.
-Because the first thought in my head was: “Aaaah!
+Except I didn’t say no, because the first thought in my head was: “Aaaah!
 There’s a naked lady here, talking to me!”

 The next was: “EW EW EW!
 I don’t want to touch her scaly old back!”

 Followed by: “I really need an adult!
-I want to say no, but then she’ll think I’m a weirdo freak with boundary issues (which I clearly have).”
+I want to say no, but then she’ll think I’m a weirdo freak with boundary issues (which I one hundred percent do have).”

-So, I said sure (and threw up in my mouth a bit) and gingerly accepted the disgusting pouf and lightly ran it on her back, letting the water from the shower hide my tears of horror while I gagged and shuddered.
+So, I said sure (and threw up in my mouth) and gingerly accepted the disgusting pouf and lightly ran it on her back, letting the water from the shower hide my tears of horror while I gagged and shuddered.

 When The Horrid Event was over, and I turned my shower to scalding to wash away my feelings and clean my soul, she said thanks and winked conspiratorially at me, saying, “It’s just so hard to reach your back!”